Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `FLOAT :0` The distance from the given position to check.
     1. `STRING` The system nickname to place this volume into.
 - `Cnd_SpaceEnter` Only for players.
 Undocking from bases or spawning into space.
 Not jumping.
-    1. `STRING|Stranger` Object by name or label to await spawning into space.
+    1. `STRING|Stranger` The players  to await spawning into space.
-    1. `[STRING] :any` The system nickname the object spawns into.
+    1. `[STRING] :any` The system nickname the player spawns into.
 - `Cnd_SpaceExit` Only for players.
-Docking to bases, destruction, leaving the server or changing to another character.
+Docking to bases, destruction, leaving the server, or changing to another character.
 Not jumping.
-    1. `STRING|Stranger` Object by name or label to await despawning from space.
+    1. `STRING|Stranger` The players to await despawning from space.
-    1. `[STRING] :any` The system nickname the object despawns from.
+    1. `[STRING] :any` The system nickname the player despawns from.
 - `Cnd_BaseEnter` Only for players.
 Landing or logging in to bases.
-    1. `STRING|Stranger` Object by name or label to await spawning into space.
+    1. `STRING|Stranger` The players to await fully landing on a base.
-    1. `[STRING] :any` The base nickname the object lands on.
+    1. `[STRING] :any` The base nickname the player lands on.
 - `Cnd_Cloaked` Checks whether the object is cloaked or not (>90% invisibility progress)
     1. `STRING|Stranger` Object by name or label to watch cloaking state of.
     1. `True|False :False` `False` if the target must be uncloaked, or `True` if it must be cloaked.